-State legislators and U.S. House members are elected by district.
-The composition and shape of those districts are updated each decade after the census.
-Often, the political party in power when districts are updated creates or redraws districts to maximize its advantage.
+U.S. House members and state representatives are elected by district.
+Those districts are updated each decade after the census in a process known as redistricting.
+Redistricting can alter the shape and composition of a district.
+Often, the political party in power creates or redraws districts to maximize its advantage.
 This process is commonly known as partisan gerrymandering.
-It results in significantly less electoral competition.
-New mapping technologies have enabled political parties to even more effectively manipulate district lines in their favor down to the block or household level.
-The Supreme Court has generally allowed partisan gerrymandering to stand.
-In 2018, the Supreme Court allowed to stand maps that were drawn in favor of one party in North Carolina, Wisconsin, and Maryland.
-It did not, however, rule on whether partisan gerrymandering is legal.
+It decreases electoral competition.
+New mapping technologies have enabled political parties to manipulate district lines even more effectively in their favor.
+Boundaries can be engineered down to the block or household level.
+The Supreme Court has allowed partisan gerrymandering.
+In 2018, the Supreme Court allowed North Carolina, Wisconsin, and Maryland to draw maps in favor of one political party.
+The Court did not, however, rule on whether partisan gerrymandering is legal.

-A similar practice, racial gerrymandering, in which legislators dilute the voting power of certain racial and ethnic groups, is illegal under the Voting Rights Act.
-However, the Supreme Court has allowed some practices that advocates have argued are racial gerrymandering.
-In 2017, it blocked North Carolina’s entire congressional district map.
+Legislators also have tried to dilute the voting power of certain racial and ethnic groups through redistricting.
+This is known as racial gerrymandering.
+This practice is illegal under the Voting Rights Act.
+However, the Supreme Court has allowed certain practices that some argue constitute racial gerrymandering.
+In 2017, the Supreme Court blocked North Carolina’s entire congressional district map.
 It ruled the map was illegally racially gerrymandered.
-However, in a similar case in 2018, the Court allowed to stand most of the Texas state legislature and congressional district maps despite allegations of racial gerrymandering.
+However, in a similar case in 2018, the Court allowed most of the redistricting in Texas, which some had argued was racially gerrymandered.
 The Court only blocked one particularly race-based Texas legislative district.

 - have equal populations;

-- respect communities of interest, city and county boundaries, and visible geographic features; and
+- respect communities of interest, city and county boundaries, and visible geographic features.